kids encyclopedia robot

 Background

 Ivey first began to develop his poker skills by playing against co-workers at a New Brunswick, New Jersey, telemarketing firm in the late 1990s.
+He was introduced to the game by playing five-card stud with his grandfather as a child.
 One of his nicknames, "No Home Jerome", stems from the fake ID card he secured to play poker in Atlantic City, New Jersey, in his teenage years.
 He was given the nickname "The Phenom".
 His other nickname is "the Tiger Woods of Poker".

 Poker